Ex-Arm: Manga

-Volume list
+Volumes

 Novel

-A novel titled EX-ARM the Novel Deus Ex Machina, written by Atarō Kumo, was published by Shueisha under its Jump J-Books imprint on December 19, 2018.
+A novel titled Ex-Arm the Novel: Deus Ex Machina, written by Atarō Kumo, was published by Shueisha under its Jump J-Books imprint on December 19, 2018.

 Anime

 An anime television series adaptation was announced on the release of the manga's 12th volume on December 18, 2018.
 The series is produced by Visual Flight and directed by Yoshikatsu Kimura, with Tommy Morton in charge of the scripts and Sō Kimura as composer.
 The main staff of the series have no previous experience with working on anime.
 Originally set for a July 2020 release, the series aired from January 11 to March 29, 2021 on Tokyo MX, SUN, and BS Fuji due to the COVID-19 pandemic.
 The opening theme is "Rise Again" performed by AIRFLIP, while the ending theme is "Diamonds Shine" performed by Dizzy Sunfist.

+Episodes

 Reception

-The first trailer of the anime was instantly met with heavy online backlash due to the poor quality of the computer-generated imagery (CGI) animation.
-The anime's animation continued to gain criticism as it aired, with some citing the anime staff's lack of experience in working in the industry as a likely culprit.
+The anime was met with backlash due to the poor quality of the computer-generated imagery (CGI) animation.